Photographing Tigers Tips

 Tigers are, after all, the biggest of the cat family.
 With such a big reputation, it is no wonder why you are interested in capturing wild tigers on film in their natural habitats.

 If you are planning to do so, though, there are a few things you should do to make sure that you safely and successfully secure the perfect shot of one or more tigers.
+Another way to photograph wild tigers is to support nonprofits such as WWF India, that help preserve local habitat so there are wild tigers to photograph!

 Trial and Error

-There are no fences or pieces of glass separating you and your safari tour group from wild tigers, so you need to be willing to go on more than one safari if you want to safely get a great shot.
+Another great photographing tiger tips is there are no fences or pieces of glass separating you and your safari tour group from wild tigers, so you need to be willing to go on more than one safari if you want to safely get a great shot.
 Be patient!

 On a similar note, you can take hundreds or even thousands of shots on safari, some will be good and some not so good.
 What’s important is to take in your surroundings.
 Hear the noise of the jungle and be in the experience.